How To Find Hidden Spy Apps On Android

 Spy apps are specifically designed to remain hidden from the user.
 Fortunately, on the opposite end of the battle are Google engineers working to secure the Android operating system.

 Because of this cat and mouse game, Android spyware is rarely totally hidden if you know where to find it and how to spot these tell-tale signs of its presence.

 1. Unexpected Reboots

 If your device reboots on its own, investigate further to see if you can find hidden spyware.

-Because this is such a dependable indicator of having spyware installed, check that your phone is set to ask you before applying operating system updates.
+Because this is such a dependable indicator of having spyware installed, check that your Android phone is set to ask you before applying operating system updates.
 If your Android phone is set to automatically apply operating system updates, it may automatically reboot for entirely valid reasons.

 When automatic updates are turned off, there is no valid reason for Android to reboot by itself.

 2. Screen Turning On When in Sleep Mode

-If you receive a lot of text messages and notifications, you have probably become acostumed to seeing your screen come on when your cell phone is not in use.
+If you receive a lot of text messages and notifications, you have probably become acostumed to seeing your screen come on when your smartphone is not in use.
 However, if you notice it does this for no apparent reason, such as when no call or message is being received, it should be considered suspicious.

 3. Reduced Performance

 Smartphone manufacturers rely on planned obselesence, or their devices becoming slower and less dependable over time, to sell more smartphones.
 But this decline in speed is usually gradual.
-If you notice your phone seems to run noticably slower than it did even a couple of weeks ago, there is likely a hidden spy app running in the background that is causing the slow-down in performance.
+If you notice that your device seems to run noticably slower than it did even a couple of weeks ago, there is likely a hidden spy app running in the background that is causing the slow-down in performance.

 4. Long Boot Time And Crashes

-If your cell phone is less than 4 years old, it should always have a fast boot time and should never experience crashes.
+If your Android cell phone is less than 4 years old, it should always have a fast boot time and should never experience crashes.
 If you notice your Android device takes a lot longer to boot, or common applications seem to crash for no reason, this could be due to a poorly running spy app.

 5. Unusually Short Battery Life